The Asymptotic Behavior of Attention in Transformers: Simulations and empirical validation

-In this section we illustrate the theoretical results and show that its conclusions appear to hold even when our assumptions are violated.
-First, we simulate the continuous transformer model and provide an example for each of our theoretical results, i.e., for Theorems~\ref{theorem:grad},~\ref{theorem:hemisphere},~\ref{theorem:consensussytem}, and ~\ref{theorem:consensussytemU}.
-Then, we use the GPT-2 XL model to illustrate how token consensus seems to occur even if the assumptions in our theoretical results are not satisfied.
-These experiments also illustrate the effects of token consensus on the decoding process.
+In this section we illustrate the theoretical results and show that their conclusions appear to hold even when our assumptions are violated.
+We start by simulating the continuous transformer model and illustrating our theoretical results.
+In addition to simulations, we provide empirical evidence using the GPT-2 XL and the GPT-Neo 2.7B to show how token consensus seems to occur even if the assumptions in our theoretical results are not satisfied.

-In Sections~\ref{SSec:Illustration1} to~\ref{SSec:Illustration3} we use $10$ three-dimensional tokens with random initial positions.
-The initial position of the tokens is represented by a white circle and final position by a gray circle.
-Their trajectories are displayed in blue.
-All matrices are initially chosen randomly, with each element drawn from a uniform distribution on the interval $[-0.5, 0.5]$.
-When a specific assumption needs to be satisfied, we modify the randomly chosen matrix to construct one that adheres to the required properties.
-For example, if we assume $P$ is symmetric, we start with a random matrix $A$ and compute $P$ as $P = A + A^\top$.